FRM-KJM9930 – NFIF - Bioanalysis - Forefront Technologies and Applications

 For participants with a Master’s degree in Pharmacy: FRM2010 – Quality Control of Pharmaceutical ingredients, FRM2020 – Production, Quality Control and Distribution of Medicinal products, FRM3030 – Use of Drugs, Part III, FRM4020 – Research Preparation Course in Pharmaceutical Analysis and FRM-KJM5050 – Bioanalytical Chemistry I: Advanced Separation Methods and Bioanalysis

-For participants with a Master’s degree in Chemistry: KJM2400 – Analytical chemistry I, KJM3400 – Analytical Chemistry II and FRM-KJM5050 – Bioanalytical Chemistry I: Advanced Separation Methods and Bioanalysis
+For participants with a Master’s degree in Chemistry: KJM2400 – Analytical chemistry I, KJM3400 – Analytical Chemistry II - separation methods and FRM-KJM5050 – Bioanalytical Chemistry I: Advanced Separation Methods and Bioanalysis

 Passed exam in KJM-FRM5055 – Bioanalytical Chemistry II: Advanced Separation Methods is considered an advantage.